lsst-ts/observatory-ops-docs/Observatory-Control-System/Non-standard-Operations/Computer-Room-Shutdown/index.rst

 **Lsstcam:**

+- Any of the "new" servers. lsstcam-dc1-dc9, lsstcam-dc101, lsstcam-mcm1, lsstcam-db02, lsstcam-vs1
-- Any lsstcam machines part of diagnostic cluster.   lsstcam-dc01.cp.lsst.org  - 10
+- Any lsstcam machines part of diagnostic cluster (except lsstcam-d01).   lsstcam-dc02.cp.lsst.org  - 10
+- lsstcam-vs01 (image visualization server)

 * Auxtel